IT System Security Best Practices

-For years, process control systems were secured with a combination of “security through obscurity” and willful ignorance.
+For years, we secured process control systems with a combination of “security through obscurity” and willful ignorance.
 Increased threats from malicious hackers, often sponsored by nation-states and criminal organizations, are demonstrating that neither of these approaches is sufficient.

-If you are to have a hope of keeping your manufacturing processes safe, you have to lock them down.
+If you hope to keep your manufacturing processes safe, you have to lock them down.

 1. Stiffen up those passwords

 The first step is the most obvious: change your default passwords.
-The number of production manufacturing and process control systems that still use the factory-assigned passwords is staggering – and these commonly assigned passwords are easily searched on Google.
+The number of product manufacturing and process control systems that still use factory-assigned passwords remains staggering.
+Meanwhile, these commonly assigned passwords get easily searched on Google.

-However, when you change it, don’t just go tapping out the six easiest characters on your keyboard.
+However, when you change it, don’t just go tapping out the six most natural characters on your keyboard.

-In fact, security firm SplashData’s annual Worst Passwords list has had the same top-two spots for five years: “123456” and “password” – with the company estimating three per cent of users had used the former.
+Security firm SplashData’s annual Worst Passwords list has had the same top-two spots for five years: “123456” and “password.”
+The company estimates that three percent of users used the former.

 “Hackers know your tricks, and merely tweaking an easily guessable password does not make it secure,” said Morgan Slain, chief executive of SplashData, upon the release of the 2017 list.